Nepal Country Commercial Guide

 • 3-month multiple-entry tourist visa ($125)

 Visa fees are payable in U.S. dollars.
 Money-changing and ATM services are available at the airport, but credit card payment is not a reliable option.
 The official land entry points only accept U.S. dollars for visa fees.
 Tourists may stay no more than 150 days in any given calendar year.
-U.S. citizens are also able to apply for a five-year tourist visa at the Nepal Department of Immigration or at the Embassy of Nepal in Washington, DC or the Consulate General of Nepal in New York City.
-With the five-year tourist visa, a tourist is able to stay up to 180 days in Nepal.
+U.S. citizens are also able to apply for a five-year tourist visa at the Nepal Department of Immigration or at the Embassy of Nepal in Washington, DC, or the Consulate General of Nepal in New York City.
+With the five-year tourist visa, a tourist can stay up to 180 days in Nepal.

 It is important to note that regardless of the purpose of your travel to Nepal (employment, school, business, etc.) you must enter Nepal on a tourist visa, as you cannot apply for other types of visas from overseas.
 Your category of visa will change from “tourist” to “non-tourist” once all the necessary paperwork is submitted to and approved by the Department of Immigration in Nepal.